enenra/aqdse/AQD - Conveyor Expansion/Content/description.md

 [h1]General notes[/h1]
 [list]
 [*]Green / Yellow indicators for connectivity are iffy.
 This is unfortunately a limitation within Keen's emissive code that only supports up to two connections for conveyor tubes.
-[*]I will add additional blocks to the pack but I'm as of now not comitting to adding additional conveyor shapes.
+[*]I will add additional blocks to the pack but I'm as of now not committing to adding additional conveyor shapes.
 I've got some ideas there but I think what I've got in now covers most use cases and at some point, adding too many shapes will make using all of them more annoying.
 [*]The conveyors are only for large grid.
 I don't currently have plans to make versions for small grid.
 [/list]
 [h1]Mod usage[/h1]